Feel-ix-343/markdown-oxide/README.md

 </details>

 - <details>
-    <summary>Unindexed Block Completions: Make the linking syntax and press space; Fuzzy searches through the whole folder of files and allows you to link anywhere, following obsidian block linking syntax</summary>
+    <summary>Unindexed Block Completions; Fuzzy search through the whole folder of files and link anywhere, following obsidian block linking syntax</summary>

+    to use this, type `[[`, and after you press space, completions for every block in the vault will appear; continue typing to fuzzy match the block that you want; finally, select the block; a link will be inserted to the text document and an index (ex ^1j239) will be appended to the block in its respective file.
+In Neovim, this text will not be written yet into the file (it will be edited in an unsaved buffer) so type `:wa`, and it should be resolved (as long as you have `dynamicRegistration = true` as described [here](https://github.com/Feel-ix-343/markdown-oxide?tab=readme-ov-file#neovim)!

     ![blockcompletions](https://github.com/Feel-ix-343/markdown-oxide/assets/88951499/a48c28a7-55b0-438c-becc-1dfde350fa94)